 Prestigious organizations, including Google and Microsoft, offer certificates that make candidates stand out when looking for employment opportunities.
 Moreover, many corporations offer a wide variety of virtual learning options to their employees, including degrees (distance education-based), certifications, courses, workshops, and a lot more.

 For instance, one of India’s top brokerage firms, Zerodha, offers different finance courses.
 It is intended to provide users with great insight into various facets of the equity market.
-Here is one example of how corporates are adopting technology for employee assessments.
+Here is one example of how corporations are adopting technology for employee assessments.

 The reason why almost all the leading businesses in their respective sectors are offering different resources is simple.
 With the optimum use of technology, these enterprises can scale up their operations.